Nadai2010/Nadai_Scaffold_Test/README.md

 3. Run a local network in the first terminal.

-**Note:** You can skip this step if you want to use Sepolia Testnet.
+> 💬 Hint: You can skip this step if you plan to use Sepolia Testnet.

 ```bash
 yarn chain